-A type of fungus known as stemphylium causes fern spot of asparagus.
-It is common in places where overhead irrigation is practiced and where there is lots of rain.
+A type of fungus known as stemphylium causes fern spots of asparagus.
+It is common in places where overhead irrigation is practised and where there is lots of rain.
 Symptoms usually include purple spots on ferns and spears.
 You need to remove old ferns to reduce the disease level.

 Crown rot usually makes the spears to turn brown just near the soil line.
-You can prevent crown rot by ensuring that your asparagus plants are planted in raised beds, keeping soil PH above 6.0 and maintain proper drainage in your farm.
+You can prevent crown rot by ensuring that your asparagus plants are planted in raised beds, keeping soil PH above 6.0 and maintaining proper drainage on your farm.